 Schools and Child Care

 If your child goes to day care at an on-base Child Development Center (CDC), you'll want to check for closures.
-Some centers will remain open, while others will likely close on a case-by-case basis.
+Some centers might remain open, while others will likely close on a case-by-case basis.
 The best thing to do is call.

 Leave

-During past shutdowns, leave wasn't guaranteed for those affected by furloughs, but was permitted through separate legislation.
+During past shutdowns, leave wasn't guaranteed for those affected by furloughs but was permitted through separate legislation.

 The Government Employee Fair Treatment Act of 2019 gave federal employees permission to use their paid leave during a shutdown, including for future shutdowns.
-This is true even for "excepted" workers -- meaning those required to show up for work without receiving timely paychecks.
+This is true even for "excepted" workers, meaning those required to show up for work without receiving timely paychecks.

 The leave must be authorized by a superior, however.